 - Drive smart

 Decreasing emissions from vehicles is key to keeping our air clean.
-Drive less by carpooling, combining trips, driving the speed limit and keep your vehicle in good running order.
+Conserve fuel by driving the speed limit, carpooling, and combining trips.

 - Clean diesel is not an oxymoron

 Newer clean diesel vehicles are up to 35% more efficient than vehicles with gas engines.
 Thanks to ultra-low sulfur diesel fuel, they are among the least polluting vehicles available.